 Conor Liston, MD, PhD

 Jonathan completed his undergraduate studies at the Faculty of Life Sciences of Tel-Aviv University.
 He has extensive computational experience and expertise, acquired throughout, and prior to, his studies at Tel-Aviv University.
-Working as an information security expert in multiple start-ups, and auditing engineering classes at the Technion, Jonathan honed his computational skills and expanded his mathematical background.
+Working as cybersecurity expert in multiple start-ups, and auditing engineering classes at the Technion, Jonathan honed his computational skills and expanded his mathematical background.
 Jonathan is interested in the cellular and network mechanisms that are involved in working-memory updating and maintenance processes.
 For his studies he combines behavioral paradigms and cutting-edge imaging techniques in awake, behaving mice.

 Tim received his B.A. in Psychology from Dartmouth College and his Ph.D. in Cellular Physiology and Biophysics from Columbia University.
 In the lab of Joshua Gordon at Columbia, he identified a selective role for the hippocampal-prefrontal afferent pathway in encoding spatial information.
 He is currently investigating network mechanisms that support cognitive flexibility in the prefrontal cortex using 2-photon and novel light field imaging techniques.